AnanMoktan/mern-aws/README.md

 # mern-aws
 This is a simple workout listing app. users can list their workouts and on completion of workout they can delete it.
-Users can logincreate their own account and can also download workout guide for good body where workout guide is hosted from S3 bucket.
+Users can login and create their own account.
+They can also download workout guide for good body.
+Here workout guide is hosted from S3 bucket.

 ## Installation